 For Professor Karen Healy, a decision to pursue a career in social work was about finding the perfect intersection between what she was passionate about and what she was good at.
 Of all the possible pathways she could have taken, social work stood out to her as an area where she could have a real impact on the world around her.

 “As a young person I was very interested in social justice and creating a better world – which, of course, is something I’m still interested in,” says Karen, head of the social work and counselling disciplines at UQ.

 “My particular aptitudes were for the social sciences and the humanities, so I thought social work was a great combination of my passions and my academic strengths."

 "I also liked the fact that a social work degree actually prepared you for employment, which you can’t deny is an appealing aspect for anybody undertaking further studies.”

-Throughout her career, Professor Healy has worked in a broad range of roles, from working in schools and community health, and later incorporating child protection and family support for government and non-government agencies.
+Throughout her career, Professor Healy has worked in a broad range of roles, working in schools and community health, and later in child protection and family support for government and non-government agencies.